A year after deadly South Korean crush, families fight for accountability

 "It hurts my heart.
 We need a thorough investigation and preventative measures so that young people are never sacrificed like this," Kim said at a memorial altar outside Seoul's city hall.

-"Nothing is reported to us nor communicated to us," said Nari Kim from Austria, who lost her younger brother in the crush.

-Jong-Woo Paik, chairman of the Korean Society for Traumatic Stress Studies, said the government had to show that lessons had been learned to avoid an erosion of trust in society.
+The government must show that lessons have been learned to avoid an erosion of trust, said Jong-Woo Paik, chairman of the Korean Society for Traumatic Stress Studies.

-"South Korea is an advanced country and the government should create an atmosphere and opportunities as a nation to overcome social disasters together," he said.
+"South Korea has an advanced country and the government should create an atmosphere and opportunities as a nation to overcome social disasters together," he said.

 "In this aspect, the Itaewon tragedy has been deeply regrettable."